sirmarcel/octolog/README.markdown

 This is the Octopress install that powers lumenlog.com.
 It's mostly just straight out-of-the box, with one plugin (footnotes.rb) thrown in for good measure.
 And a custom theme.
+And a very trivial new task in the rakefile.

 ## What is Octopress?